SmriitiSinghal/Airbnb-Insights-Data-Visualization--Tableau-/README.md

 Users- People searching for accommodation.

 Our storyboard has been categorized into four categories-
-a)	Overview of Airbnb
+1. Overview of Airbnb
-b)	Property analysis
+2. Property analysis
-c)	Pricing analysis
+3. Pricing analysis
-d)	Host analysis
+4. Host analysis